 I could discuss recipes, restaurants, health benefits, and any other food-related topic for hours on end.
 So naturally, my second blog post must illustrate the wonders of food.

-Because I did not have a blog during my three-week European vacation last summer, I now feel the responsibility to write about some of the memorable meals I enjoyed overseas.
+Because I did not have a blog during my three week trip to Europe last summer, I now feel the responsibility to write about some of the memorable meals I enjoyed overseas.

 For food-loving individuals like myself, traveling provides the most amazing eating experience because you get to sample traditional meals from cultures different than what you’re used to.
 All of the authentic meals I’ve had whilst traveling through Europe are so simple, yet so flavorful and delicious.

 The prohibition of GMOs, the absence of many processed food-like substances, and the reverence of natural, home-grown ingredients all contribute to why I believe food in Europe is better for the body and the soul than most food in the U.S.A.

 The above photo is one the exquisite meals I enjoyed in Europe.